ewjoachim/traditions_of_the_scattered_path/README.md

 We're trying to decipher the booklet.
 If you're interested in taking part, drop me a line (twitter @ewjoachim or open an issue).

+We have a Discord server, contact me for an invite.